Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 To make the examples shorter we will usually leave this out.

 Let's dial this up a bit.
-What if we iterated across the canvas (let's say with 5 columns and whatever number of rows nicely fit in), let's change the colour hue as we go.
-Let's adjust the size of the polygon based on a poisson random number generated (a nice way to get low-ish numbers, with some spikes).
+What if we iterated across the canvas (let's say with 5 columns and whatever number of rows fit nicely), and changed the colour hue as we go?
+Let's adjust the size of the polygon based on a generated Poisson random number (a nice way to get low-ish numbers, with some spikes).
 That sounds like quite a lot of things to do but in fact barely adds to our previous example.

 s.forTiling({ n: 5, type: 'square', margin: 0.1 }, (pt, d, c, i) => {